qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_overview.rst

 The application is the starting point of every qooxdoo application.
 Every qooxdoo application should also come with a custom application class.
 The application is automatically initialized at the boot phase of qooxdoo (to be exact: when all required JavaScript packages are loaded).

-The first method each developer needs to get used to is the `main <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.IApplication~main>`_ method.
+The first method each developer needs to get familiar with is the `main <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.IApplication~main>`_ method.
 It is automatically executed after the initialization of the class.
-Normally the method is used to initialize the GUI and to load the data the application needs.
+This method is typically used to initialize the GUI and to load any data the application needs.

-There are different applications which could be used as a starting point for a custom application:
+There are different applications which can be used as a starting point for a custom application:

 * `Standalone <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.Standalone>`_: Uses the ``Application`` root to build full blown standalone qooxdoo applications
 * `Inline <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.Inline>`__: Uses the ``Page`` root to build traditional web page based application which are embedded into isles in the classic HTML page.
-* `Native <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.Native>`_: This class is for applications that do not involve qooxdoo's GUI toolkit.
+* `Native <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.Native>`_: This class is used for applications that do not involve qooxdoo's GUI toolkit.
 Typically they make only use of the IO ("Ajax") and BOM functionality (e.g. to manipulate the existing DOM).

 .. _pages/ui_overview#communication:

 Communication
 =============

 Developing a qooxdoo application does not require a server.
-Its static application contents (initial html file, JavaScript files, images, etc.) may just be loaded from your local file system.
+Its static application contents (initial HTML file, JavaScript files, images, etc.) can simply be loaded from the local file system.
+This means that full applications can be developed locally with no server infrastructure - not even an Internet connection is required.

-Of course, for the actual deployment of your final app you would use a web server to deliver the (static) contents.
-For developing a qooxdoo app it is not a prerequisite to setup a web server, so you can start right away on your local computer.

-Any practical qooxdoo client application will communicate with a server, for instance to retrieve and store certain application data, to do credit card validation and so on. qooxdoo includes an advanced :doc:`RPC mechanism </pages/communication/rpc>` for direct calls to server-side methods.
-It allows you to write true client/server applications without having to worry about the communication details. qooxdoo offers such *optional* `RPC backends <http://qooxdoo.org/contrib/project#backend>`_ for Java, PHP, Perl and Python.
+Any practical qooxdoo client application will communicate with a server, for instance to retrieve and store certain application data, to do credit card validation and so on.
+To this end, qooxdoo includes a sophisticated IO layer featuring high-level abstractions for XMLHTTP requests and REST resources as well as support for cross-domain requests.

+Additionally, an advanced :doc:`RPC mechanism </pages/communication/rpc>` for direct calls to server-side methods is available.
+It allows you to write true client/server applications without having to worry about the communication details. qooxdoo offers several *optional* `RPC backends <http://qooxdoo.org/contrib/project#backend>`_ for Java, PHP, Perl and Python.
 If you are missing your favorite backend language, you can even create your own RPC server by following a generic :doc:`server writer guide </pages/communication/rpc_server_writer_guide>`.

-If you already have an existing backend that serves HTTP (or HTTPS) requests and you do not want to use those optional RPC implementations, that's fine.
-It should be easy to integrate your qooxdoo app with your existing backend using traditional AJAX calls.